klavins/LeanBook/md/src/Equality.md

   apply MyEq.subst hab
   exact MyEq.refl (f a)
 ```
- # LEAN'S EQUALITY
+ ## Lean's Equality

-Lean's equality relation is called Eq and its notation is =, as we have been using.

-Lean also defines rfl to be Eq.refl _
+Lean's equality relation is called `Eq` and its notation is `=`, as we have been using.
+Lean also defines `rfl` to be `Eq.refl _`
 ```lean
 #print rfl

 example : 9 = 3*(2+1) := Eq.refl 9
 example : 9 = 3*(2+1) := rfl
 ```
- Lean provides lots of theorems about equality.
+ Lean provides a long list of theorems about equality, such as
 ```lean
 #check Eq.symm
 #check Eq.subst